Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * CoreXYAC, CoreXYBC, CoreXZAC[:Zf], CoreXZBC[:Zf]
 * 4AxisPall, 4AxisPallInv (=> IRB 460 like)
 * 5BarParScara, 5BarParScaraAC, 5BarParScaraBC (experimental)
+* leaving empty: use only Dn, P, A and other parameters

+parameters for the AC, BC types:
+* table-table for AC or BC being located at the table
+* head-table for A or B being located at the head and C at the table parameters for CoreXZAC and CoreXZBC: (as shown above)
+* Zf for the ratio parameter like described in M669 K2 kinematics parameter for CoreXYAC or CoreXYBC:
+* ZatTable the Z axis moving the bed
+* ZatHead the Z axis moving the head similar to CNC gantry machines

 Not being on the list doesn't mean that a robot type is not supported.
-E.g. polar kinematics, serial Scara, cartesian with 3 axes spherical head and many more are all supported by specifying the D and P parameters individually.
+E.g. polar kinematics, serial Scara, cartesian with 3 axes spherical head and many more are all supported by specifying the D and P parameters individually. robotType is left empty in this case.
 Some kinematics already exist as dedicated kinematics.
 Robot kinematics for them is meant as an additional option, not as replacement.

 The task of robotType is to set some default parameters, but it is also important to decide which arms are connected as parallel and which drives are e. g.
 AC.
 For example, together with information of mapDriveLetterDn, firmware knows to which drive and Dn A is connected, and which drives are the connected actuators for CoreXY/XZ/YZ/5BarParScara.